sarthakjain95/tinyChain/README.md

 # tinyChain

 Tiny Chain is a very basic implementation of block chain written in JavaScript.
+With a complete Web-Based interface to the core block-chain on the server.

 # INSTALLATION